Aliases for C1S Gene

 GeneCards Summary for C1S Gene

 C1S (Complement C1s) is a Protein Coding gene.
 Diseases associated with C1S include Ehlers-Danlos Syndrome, Periodontal Type, 2 and Complement Component C1s Deficiency.
-Among its related pathways are Complement Pathway and Microglia Activation During Neuroinflammation: Overview.
+Among its related pathways are Immune response Lectin induced complement pathway and Creation of C4 and C2 activators.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and serine-type endopeptidase activity.
 An important paralog of this gene is C1R.

 UniProtKB/Swiss-Prot Summary for C1S Gene